etcd-io/website/content/en/docs/v3.6/op-guide/configuration.md

 --client-crl-file ''
   Path to the client certificate revocation list file.
 --client-cert-allowed-hostname ''
-  Allowed TLS hostname for client cert authentication.
+  Comma-separated list of SAN hostnames for client cert authentication.
 --trusted-ca-file ''
   Path to the client server TLS trusted CA cert file.
   Note setting this parameter will also automatically enable client cert authentication no matter what value is set for `--client-cert-auth`.